 Tiny House Villages

 Legal Tiny House Villages and Tiny House Hotels are almost always classified as RV parks or mobile home parks from a legal standpoint.
+You can search for Tiny House villages near you using this website.
+It’s a great resource.

 Some Tiny House Villages fall into a gray area when it comes to legality.
 In some counties, Tiny Houses can be classified as “Additional Dwelling Units,” which means exactly what it sounds like: structures meant for additional dwelling, not primary or permanent.
 If you are caught living permanently in an ADU you may be served an eviction from the local authorities.
-Although, evictions are usually caused by neighbor’s complaint.
+Although, evictions are usually caused by a neighbor’s complaint.
 Be kind to your neighbors!

 Parking “Under the Radar” on Land/Backyard